hydro-informatics/hydro-informatics.github.io/pages/get-started/geo.md

 ### Install QGIS on macOS
-{% include warning.html content="If you plan to use BASEMENT for numerical modelling: It will not run on macOS." %}
+{% include warning.html content="If you plan to use BASEMENT for numerical modelling: BASEMENT will not run on macOS." %}

 Download and install the latest version of [*QGIS*](https://www.qgis.org/en/site/forusers/download.html) for macOS.
 The integrity of using macOS for the applications on *hydro-informatics.github.io* is has not yet been tested.
 Possible trouble-shooting with *Python* is provided by [kynchaos.com](https://www.kyngchaos.com/software/qgis/).